Clinical Trial Application Process Myths

 Health Canada’s HPFB is the national authority that is responsible for regulating, evaluating, and monitoring the safety, efficacy, and quality of drugs, biologics, genetic therapies and other health products available for the Canadian marketplace.
 The HPFB’s mandate is to manage the health-related risks and benefits of health products and foods for Canadians.

-WHAT IS THE DRUG DEVELOPMENT PROCESS IN CANADA?
+THE DRUG DEVELOPMENT PROCESS

 We have categorized the drug development process in 5 stages and have provided a graphic below to accompany the text.